Sales Advisor 25h - Summer substitute

 This is a temporary position for 3 months during summer offering 25 hours per week with start in June or by agreement.

-This position is based in Visby, Gotland and you should be able to work during store opening hours.
+This position is based in Vällingby and you should be able to work during store opening hours.
 Basic language skills in Swedish or English is needed.

 Due to data policies, we only accept applications (CV and cover letter) through the career page.